telliott99/Python3Intro/src/factors.md

 #### Factoring

-As an example of how programs are developed in stages (at least, that's how I do it), we will write a program to find the prime factors for an integer.
+As an example of how programs are developed in stages, we will write a program to find the prime factors for an integer.

 We start simply, with integers smaller than 25, so we need to test only the first two prime numbers.